Skip to main content

 then the variable will be replaced by an empty string.

-For example, if the Continent connected item is not on the form or empty, the query will be interpreted as:
+For example, if the Continent connected field is not on the form or empty, the query will be interpreted as:

 CODE